srijaayala09/OBE/README.md

-<h1 align="center">OBE Result Management System</h1>
+<h1 align="center">OBE</h1>
-<p align='ccenter'>This project is a web application based on Outcome Based Education (OBE) Result Management System which addresses the shortcomings of traditional systems.</p>
+<p align='ccenter'>OBE introduces an Outcome-Based Education (OBE) result management system for streamlined and effective academic assessment and reporting.
+It not only rectifies the deficiencies of conventional systems but also incorporates additional features for enhanced functionality. </p>

 ![](https://github.com/whomping-willow/OBE/blob/main/static/images/homeAnimation.gif)